John A. Mirisch: Personal life

 Mirisch has two sons.
 He is a member of the Geelong Football Club of the Australian Football League.
 He is a dual Swedish-American citizen and also a citizen of Canada.

 In 2016, the city of Beverly Hills was ordered to pay $9,357 in legal fees to a journalist who filed suit for release of police records related to alleged domestic abuse by Mirisch.
 The records included incident reports from police visits to Mirisch's home.
 An affidavit filed by Magdalena Mirisch for a restraining order during divorce proceedings in 2011 claimed that Mirisch emotionally abused her and was neglectful toward their son.

 In the next election for Beverly Hills City Council on March 5, 2017, Mirisch was re-elected, placing first in a field of eight candidates.
+Mirisch was re-elected to an unprecedented fourth term in 2022.